sha-shank469/basketball_dribbles_count/README.md

 If the conditions are met, it increments the dribble count (self.dribble_count).

-# Creativity
-I have also implemented pose detection and person detection.
-I will be updating the implementations of what mentioned in TO DO.

 # Example
 Frame 1: Basketball center at coordinates (100, 200).
 Frame 2: Basketball center moves to coordinates (100, 180).